In order to promote environmental initiatives within the ISO 14001 scope of certification, the Company has implemented the Mazda Environmental Policy.

 Qualifications that Employees Are Encouraged to Obtain:

-- Supervisor of air and water pollution control (Class 1 to 4)
+- Air and water pollution control supervisor (Class 1 to 4)

-- Supervisor of dust and particulate pollution control (Specified, General)
+- Dust and particulate pollution control supervisor (Specified, General)

 - Environmental Society Test (Eco Test)